goopey7/personal-site/_posts/2025-09-06-UnrealWiiIdea.md

 <img src="../../../assets/wii_hello_triangle.png" alt="Wii Hello Triangle" width="1000"/>

 ## This is just the beginning
 So it looks easy to iterate code on the Wii thanks to Dolphin.
 I can quickly compile and run which is real nice and it looks like Dolphin does come with some debugging capabilities too!
-I'm glad that we're starting with a pleasant base though because what is to come will be challenging and hopefully an academic year's worth of exploration:
+I'm glad that we're starting with a pleasant base though because what is to come will be challenging and hopefully an academic year's worth of exploration!

 ### There's still plenty to sink my teeth into
 - Compiling Unreal Engine 5.6 using devkitPro's PowerPC g++ compiler